ds4

 ./ds4 --ctx 32768 --nothink --temp 0 -n 16 -p "reply with ok"

-Known-good local smoke numbers from one setup:
+Known-good local smoke numbers from one earlier q2 setup:

 | Prompt | Observed result |